Gonzalo García (footballer, born 2004): Early career

-First team breakthrough
+Real Madrid

 On 29 August 2023, García received his first call-up to the senior side after the starting winger Vinícius Júnior suffered an injury.
 He was named to the squad list for Real Madrid for the first time for a La Liga match against Getafe on 2 September 2023.

-On 5 February 2025, García scored his first goal for Los Blancos in the stoppage time of a 3–2 away victory over Leganés in the Copa del Rey quarter-finals.
+On 5 February 2025, García scored his first goal for Los Blancos in stoppage time in a 3–2 away victory over Leganés in the Copa del Rey quarter-finals.
 He finished the league season with Castilla as top scorer with 25 goals, including a hat-trick win 5–0 against Intercity and four goals in both the win 6–0 against Mérida and 4–1 away victory against Algeciras.
 By scoring 25 goals during the 2024–25 season, Gonzalo García equaled the all-time record for most goals in a single campaign for Real Madrid Castilla—a mark previously set by Mariano Díaz.

-On 18 June 2025, García scored in a 1–1 draw against Al-Hilal in the group stage match at the FIFA Club World Cup, which was also the team's first goal under new manager Xabi Alonso.
+On 18 June 2025, García scored in a 1–1 draw against Al-Hilal in the group stage match at the FIFA Club World Cup, which was also the club's first goal under new manager Xabi Alonso.
 He went on to score in a 3–0 victory against Red Bull Salzburg, helping his team advance to the knockout stage.
 Later, he netted the decisive goal in a 1–0 win over Juventus in the round of 16.
-García was awarded the Top Goal Scorer of the Club World Cup despite Real Madrid's elimination in the semi-finals, having recorded four goals and one assist in six matches.
+García was awarded the top goal scorer of the Club World Cup despite Real Madrid's elimination in the semi-finals, having recorded four goals and one assist in six matches.
 He was later given a contract renewal until 2030 and promoted to the first team on 8 August 2025.
+On 4 January 2026, he netted his first La Liga goals by scoring a hat-trick in a 5–1 win over Real Betis.

+Fulham

+On 3 August 2026, García signed for Premier League club Fulham on a five-year contract with the Cottagers paying a fixed fee of €40 million (£34.3 million) plus an additional €2 million in performance-related add-ons.
+Real Madrid would retain an 30% sell-on-clause for any future transfer alongside matching rights, as well as a buy-back clause that would become active from García's second season onwards.
+The move reunited García with Álvaro Arbeloa, who had previously coached him at Real Madrid.
+Three weeks later, on 24 August, he scored his first goal on his debut in a 2–3 loss against Chelsea.